HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
 General flow:

-- save ST, IA_SEG, IA-OFS to the I-STAT, I-IA-SEG and I-IA-OFS control reg.
+- save PSW-0 and PSW-1 to the I-PSW-0 and I-PSW-1 control registers.
 - save interrupted instruction to I-TEMP0.
 - copy few GRs to shadow GRs( CRs ) to have room to work ( also SRs ?
 Tbd. )
-- set ST  to zero, this will turn address translation and protection checking off, putting the CPU in privileged mode.
+- set I-PSW-0 to zero, this will turn address translation and protection checking off, putting the CPU in privileged mode.
-- set IA-SEG to zero.
-- set IA-OFS to Interrupt vector table I-BASE-ADR plus the trap index
+- set I-PSW-1 to the interrupt vector table I-BASE-ADR plus the trap index
 - start execution of the trap handler
 ```